Thopterek/garbage_collector_c/README.md

 - debugging logging for allocations being made and/or failure
 - mutexes to make it thread safe

+A lot of inspiration and proper idea was presented to me by @ilies1511

 if you find something more to be reworked or there is some basic case in which it fails:
 - option one: write me
 - option two: get in contact by any means necessary